nmathew87/paperwiki/README.md

 paperwiki
 =========

-Citation search engine for robotics papers
+A literature review search engine for robotics research